VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 ![](/hci/leapmotion.webp)

-The leap motion hardware is basically just two cameras without an infrared filter and some infrared leds,
+The leap motion hardware is basically just two cameras without an infrared filter and some infrared LEDs,

 <--->